refinedev/refine/documentation/docs/migration-guide/router-provider.md

 Our motivation behind the changes in `routerProvider` and route handling is to increase flexibility and ease of use for our users.

 By simplifying the `routerProvider` to just an interaction and connection point between refine and the router, we eliminated the need for a specific way of defining routes and a `routerProvider` altogether.
-This means that any router can now be used with **refine**.
+This means that **refine** will meet enterprise-grade requirements.
 While router bindings are optional, we recommend passing them to **refine** for optimal usage.

 By making these changes, our users can integrate **refine** into their existing projects without needing to modify their current routes or application structure.